 The Foundation makes grants to promote a love of music, to provide music education for children and young adults, and to provide exposure to the joys and beauty of music for children and adults.
 In making all the above-mentioned grants, the Board of Directors strives to fulfill the charitable goals established by the beloved First Lady of Song, Miss Ella Fitzgerald.

-- Richard D. Rosman, President and Chairman
+- Richard D. Rosman, President

 - Fran E. Morris Rosman, Executive Director